hambergjesse/hambergjesse/README.md

 ## :sassy_man:  About me
 - :student: I am a `Student` at StadinAO Digital Talents Academy
-- :technologist: I love all things related to tech and the digital world
+- :desktop_computer: I love all things related to tech and the digital world
-- :computer: I am an ex esports athlete mainly with a long history of `shooters`
-- :thinking: I’m currently open for: `Internships` - [MY RESUME](https://drive.google.com/file/d/1olGP6OWhc-gLXaaCXekFOc628RxuRLRl/view?usp=sharing)
+- :eyes: I’m currently open for: `Internships` - [MY RESUME](https://drive.google.com/file/d/1olGP6OWhc-gLXaaCXekFOc628RxuRLRl/view?usp=sharing)
 - :nerd_face: Always `learning new things` and open to `new experiences`

 <br>